Whatever your reason for looking at the best garage dehumidifiers, this article is for you.

 - Water tank capacity is quite low

-If you’re looking for a garage dehumidifier ideal for medium-sized spaces like 1,500 sq ft, Yaufey fits this description perfectly.
+If you’re looking for garage dehumidifiers ideal for medium-sized spaces around 1,500 sq ft, Yaufey fits this description perfectly.

-Capable of removing up to 4 gallons or 32 pints of moisture per day, it’s an excellent garage dehumidifier both performance and price-wise.
+Capable of removing up to 4 gallons or 32 pints of moisture per day, it’s excellent for both performance and price.

-In fact, the Yaufey dehumidifier is just as budget-friendly as the Pro Breeze, only that it provides a larger capacity.
+In fact, the Yaufey dehumidifier is just as budget-friendly as the Pro Breeze, and provides a larger capacity.

-A 1.8L water tank isn’t that great; however, Yaufey made sure to include the continuous drain option and a 2-meter hose, so you don’t have to worry about manually draining the water tank.
+A 1.8L water tank isn’t that great, however, Yaufey made sure to include a continuous drain option and a 2-meter hose.
+By setting this up you don’t have to worry about manually draining the water tank.

-It’s also worth mentioning the high number of positive reviews Yaufey has despite being less popular or renowned as leading dehumidifier brands such as TOSOT or Frigidaire.
+It’s also worth mentioning the high number of positive reviews Yaufey has received.
+This is despite being less renowned or popular as leading dehumidifier brands such as TOSOT or Frigidaire.

-Additionally, it also features an auto-defrost function, power outage restart ability, and low-fan noise for a quiet operation.
+Additionally, it features an auto-defrost function, power outage restart ability and low-fan noise for a quiet operation.

 Finally, the Yaufey dehumidifier also comes with a handle and built-in wheels for improved portability.
-If you think about it, this unit has a fair combination of features from most of the garage dehumidifiers mentioned here.
+If you think about it, this unit has a fair combination of features from most of the garage dehumidifiers mentioned in our list.

-At under $200, the Yaufey dehumidifier is perfect for any budget.
+At under $200, the Yaufey dehumidifier is perfect for the budget conscious.